apache/opendal/docs/upgrade.md

 This document intends to record upgrade and migrate procedures while OpenDAL meets breaking changes.

+## Upgrade to v0.19

+OpenDAL deprecate some features:

+- `serde`: We will enable it by default.
+- `layers-retry`: We will enable retry support by default.
+- `layers-metadata-cache`: We will enable it by default.

+Deprecated types like `DirEntry` has been removed.

 ## Upgrade to v0.18

 OpenDAL v0.18 introduces the following breaking changes: